hmrc/digital-engagement-platform-audit/README.md

 ## Notes

-If testing the service locally, you must be on the HMRC VPN to receive responses from the Nuance API
+If testing the service locally, you must be on the HMRC VPN to receive responses from the Nuance API.

 ## License